thoh-testarossa/pc-exp/README.md

 make
 ```

-After that, some executables will appear in the directory "build".
+After that, some executables will appear in the directory "build/bin".

-### For MPI programs

-Since the fxxking cmake can only use one compiler at one time and MPI codes can only be compiled by `mpicc` or `mpicxx`, so these codes should be compiled manually.
-I place a script for that in the src/ for easier compilation

 ## Usage

 ### For OpenMP programs

 It's okay to just execute them without doing nothing.
-By default the OpenMP programs will use only 1 thread as the config to run.
+By default the openmp programs will use only 1 thread as the config to run.
 To change the concurrent thread number, add a number behind the program name as the parameter which determines thread number.

 ### For MPI programs